Submitty/submitty.github.io/README.md

    ```
    The first run will take a few minutes to install dependencies.

+   * _NOTE: If you're on Windows, we recommend running this step in a WSL terminal,
+     as using Command Prompt has been known to cause issues._

 3. Visit [http://localhost:4000](http://localhost:4000) to view the site.
    Changes to files will automatically trigger a rebuild and refresh your
    browser.